homosexuality, whether it is between men or between women, is not improper in itself.

 - Avoid drunkenness.

 In the present context, this would exclude things such as rape, sadomasochism, autoerotic asphyxiation, seduction, promiscuity in the largest sense (i.e., thoughtless, unconsidered sexual intercourse), abuse, and drunken sex.
 Certainly, there is no clear prohibition of homosexuality as such, although homosexuals also engage in all of these bad behaviours as heterosexuals do.
 The aesthetics of sexual attraction or disgust are irrelevant, forms of emotional attachment with no significance or “own-being.”

 The foregoing discussion applies to homosexuality as such, which appears with greater or lesser frequency in all of the civilizations and religions of the world as far back in time as we know.
 However, one must not conflate homosexuality with gay liberation.
 The latter is a social movement that originated in the 1960s and led the way to significant reforms in society, including legalizing homosexuality and gay marriage.
 Unfortunately, gay liberation also unleashed a homosexual subculture that has ignored or rejected, sometimes militantly, all social norms.
 Promiscuity, sexual violence and exploitation, mixing sex and drugs, vicious pornography, and even sexual and physical self-mutilation, all characterize this subculture, as well as much of the larger culture with which it coexists.
 Thus, gay liberation is a symptom of a larger social malaise that has not yet figured out how to establish the fundamental order that is the precondition of all real freedom.
 Instead, it creates a culture of fake freedom that is really a culture of nihilism and death – a culture, in short, of the puthujjana.

 Homosexuality cannot submit to moral law if it is itself rejected as inherently immoral, a perspective that is based on the error that rules, and not intentions, are the primary karmic factors (this is the same error on which the “inappropriate organ pairings” theory is based).
 Every kind of fundamentalism makes this error, which is adharmic.
-By failing to acknowledge that homosexuals are capable of formulating moral intentions and submitting to moral rule, and demanding in fact that they do so, we create the very thing we abhor.
+By failing to acknowledge that homosexuals are capable of formulating moral intentions and submitting to moral judgement, and demanding in fact that they do so, we create the very thing we abhor.
 Therefore, such a view cannot be dharmic.